Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Optimal Solution

-\end{small} The equation (\ref{e:Q_equi_inf}) indicates that there is no difference in the expected energy consumption for task offloading no matter how much the $h_{n,1}$ is.
-In this case, we only need to evaluate the minimal expected energy consumption, i.e., $Q_{n,1}(d; M(n), t)$, rather than measure the $h_{n,1}$, before deciding to offload the sub-task $\phi_n$.
-However, since $M(n)$ is approaching infinity, it is not practical to calculate $Q_{n,1}(d; M(n), t)$ by the iterative method presented in (\ref{e:Q_iterative}).
-To overcome this problem, recalling the fact that there is an infinite number of independently faded blocks within time $T_n$, it is reasonable to assume that the process of $h_{n,1}, h_{n,2}, ..., h_{n, M(n)}$ are subject to an ergodic process.
-Therefore, within time $T_n$, the amount of data for task offloading can be written as $\mathbb{E}\{W\log\left(1 + p_n(h)\right)\}T_n $, where $p_n(h)$ represents mobile device transmit power when instant channel state is $h$, and the expected energy consumption can be written as $\mathbb{E}\{p_n(h)\} T_n$.
-Then the energy consumption minimization problem for offloading $d_n$ nats can be reformulated as follows \begin{prob} \begin{small}
+The equation (\ref{e:Q_equi_inf}) indicates that there is no difference in the expected energy consumption for task offloading no matter how much the $h_{n,1}$ is.
+In this case, we only need to evaluate the minimal expected energy consumption, i.e., $Q_{n,1}(d; M(n), \tilde{t}_n)$, rather than measure the $h_{n,1}$, before deciding to offload the sub-task $\phi_n$.
+However, since $M(n)$ is approaching infinity, it is not practical to calculate $Q_{n,1}(d; M(n), \tilde{t}_n)$ by the iterative method presented in (\ref{e:Q_iterative}).
+To overcome this problem, recalling the fact that there is an infinite number of independently faded blocks within time $T(n)$, it is reasonable to assume that the process of $h_{n,1}, h_{n,2}, ..., h_{n, M(n)}$ are subject to an ergodic process.
+Therefore, within time $T(n)$, the amount of data for task offloading can be written as $\mathbb{E}\{W\log\left(1 + p_n(h)\right)\}T(n) $, where $p_n(h)$ represents IoT device transmit power when instant channel state is $h$, and the expected energy consumption can be written as $\mathbb{E}\{p_n(h)\} T(n)$.
+Then the energy consumption minimization problem for offloading $d_n$ nats can be reformulated as follows \begin{prob} \end{prob} which is equivalent with the following optimization problem \begin{prob} \end{prob}